-How to celebrate
+How to take part

-When is Clarinet Day celebrated in 2022?
+When is Clarinet Day celebrated in 2023?

 Clarinet Day is observed on November 16 each year.